jwstegemann/fritz2-docs/Components.md

 }
 ```

-To create a component that can be called inside render-contexts directly, just give it the appropriate receiver:
+To create a component which can be called inside render-contexts directly, just specify the appropriate receiver:

 ```kotlin
 fun HtmlElements.myOtherComponent(p: Person) {